workdojos/Dojos-Fresh-Hugo-Theme/content/clinician.md

 {{% subtitle5 "What do you want to build today?" %}}

 Build a Twitter.
 Start a business.
 Dish up the coolest family media server on the block.
-Organize everything.
-HOST IT YOUR WAY!
+Organize.
+Host it your way!
 <br>
 <table>
     <caption></caption>